Sunderland Economic Masterplan: Software

 Sunderland has assets that make it an attractive location for these types of businesses.
 High-quality sites and premises, excellent telecommunications connectivity, the School of Technology and Computing at Sunderland University and the support of a wide range of stakeholders.
 The sector also links closely to the low-carbon agenda, offering opportunities to use software to reduce carbon-dioxide emissions across a range of industries.

 Offshore Energy Generation

 There is immense potential for offshore wind farms.
-Government policy dictates that power generation from offshore wind sources is a necessity both for electricity supply and to help meet stringent EC and worldwide targets agreed for reducing greenhouse gas emissions.
-The Port of Sunderland's ability to play an important role has been underestimated in the past, but is now more widely appreciated.
+Government policy dictates that power generation from offshore wind sources is a necessity both for electricity supply and to help meet stringent EC and worldwide targets agreed upon for reducing greenhouse gas emissions.
+The Port of Sunderland's ability to play an important role has been underestimated in the past but is now more widely appreciated.
 Sunderland is well placed to provide docking facilities for survey boats, for the operation and maintenance of offshore wind farms, component manufacturing sites and the potential for turbine assembly.